Jeremiah 17:5-8, 1 Corinthians 15:12,16-20, Luke 6:17,20-26.

 - Do not place your trust in weapons; “Some trust in chariots, and some in horses; But we will remember the name of the Lord our God” (Psalm 20:7).
 “He who kills with the sword must be killed with the sword” (Revelation 13:9).
 We have to be careful.

 - Do not place your trust in wealth or riches; Paul wrote: “Command those who are rich in this present age not to be haughty, nor to trust in uncertain riches but in the living God, who gives us richly all things to enjoy” (1 Timothy 6:17).
 We must place our trust in God, not in money.

-- Do not place your trust in man or in governments: “It is better to trust in the Lord than to put confidence in man.
-It is better to trust in the Lord Than to put confidence in princes” (Psalm 118:8,9).
+- Do not place your trust in man or governments: “It is better to trust in the Lord than to put confidence in man.
+It is better to trust in the Lord than to put confidence in princes” (Psalm 118:8,9).
 “Do not put your trust in princes, Nor in a son of man, in whom there is no help” (Psalm 146:3).
 Some people expect the government or some political system to solve their problems.
 Any form of government is bad if the people in charge are bad, and most politicians are not known for their goodness.
-The only resources the government has come from God.
-Trust in God rather than in governments
+The only resources the government has, come from God.
+Trust in God rather than in governments.

-- Do not place your trust in words of men.
+- Do not place your trust in the words of men.
+Blessed is the man who trusts God deeply.
 Man will always disappoint but God can never disappoint you.
 “Those who trust in the Lord Are like Mount Zion, Which cannot be moved, but abides forever” (Psalm 125:1).
-Do not place your trust in weapons, in riches, in yourself, in man, in governments or in the lying words of a godless society.
+Do not place your trust in weapons, in riches, in yourself, in man, in governments or the lying words of a godless society.
 Put your trust in God.
-God bless you.